rbozek/homewrangler-front-end/README.md

 - [ ] Add Amount Left field to Pantry Items, so that the user can keep track of how much they have left of certain items in their pantry
 - [ ] Add Expiration Date field to Pantry Items, so that the user can keep track of when their perishable pantry items are going to expire
 - [ ] Weather API  - incorporate a Weather API to display local weather conditions in the nav bar, so that the user can keep track of weather conditions that may influence when they travel to the grocery store, or complete certain repairs
-- [ ] Households functionality
-  - Users can join a "Household" with other users so they can share shopping lists, assign repair tasks to other household members, and keep track of a household budget
+- [ ] Households functionality - Users can join a "Household" with other users so they can share shopping lists, assign repair tasks to other household members, and keep track of a household budget

-Do you like broccoli?